-- NiMH rechargeable batteries - Size: AA, type: HR6 as per /13/ - The creepage distance and air gap between the poles must not be less than 0.5 mm as per /8/. - The rechargeable batteries must be fast charging (I > 1.25 A) and remain within the temperature range.
+- NiMH rechargeable batteries - Size: AA, type: HR6 as per /13/ - The creepage distance and air gap between the poles must not be less than 0.5 mm in accordance with /8/. - The rechargeable batteries must be fast charging (I > 1.25 A) and remain within the temperature range.